cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 kubectl create namespace quick-start-db
 ```

-**2.** To deploy the PostgresSQL StatefulSet, run the command:
+**2.** To create and save the pg StatefulSet manifest in a file named `pg.yml` in your current working directory, run the command:

 ```
-cat << EOF | kubectl apply --namespace quick-start-db -f -
+cat << EOF > pg.yml
 apiVersion: apps/v1
 kind: StatefulSet
 metadata: